puppetlabs/vanagon/README.md

 Runtime Requirements
 ---
 Vanagon is self-contained.
-A recent version of ruby should be all that is required.
+A recent version of ruby (2.1 or greater) should be all that is required.
 Beyond that, ssh, rsync and git are also required on the host, and ssh-server and rsync is required on the target (package installation for the target can be customized in the platform config for the target).

 Configuration and Usage
 ---